JHarrisJoshua/CodePath-IOS-Pre-Work/README.md

- # Pre-work - *Joshua Harris*
+ # Tip Calculator

- **Codepath IOS Prework** is a tip calculator application for iOS.
+ **Tip Calculator** is a tip calculator application for iOS.

- Submitted by: **Joshua Harris**
+ Created by: **Joshua Harris**

- Time spent: **2** hours spent in total

  ## User Stories

- The following **required** functionality is complete:

- * [ x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+ * User can enter a bill amount, choose a tip percentage, and see the tip and total values.
- * [ x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+ * User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.

- The following **optional** features are implemented:

- * [ ] UI animations
- * [ ] Remembering the bill amount across app restarts (if <10mins)
- * [ ] Using locale-specific currency and currency thousands separators.
- * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

- The following **additional** features are implemented:

- - [x ] The total bill can be split between a specified number of people.
+ * The total bill can be split between a specified number of people.
 Toggle visibility.

  ## Video Walkthrough

  Here's a walkthrough of implemented user stories:

 ![](https://i.imgur.com/PN1RrW6.gif)

- GIF created with ezgif.com

- ## Notes

- Describe any challenges encountered while building the app.
-Using a mac for the first time.
-Needed to update OS to run xcode.
-Not familiar with using Github with Mac or xcode.

  ## License